 Similarly, the Unidad Popular in Chile was able to control the workers, but without gathering the whole of the nation around it.
 Thus it became necessary to overthrow it by force.
 On the contrary, there has not (yet?) been any massive repression in Portugal since November 1975, and if the current regime claims to be continuing the "revolution of the officers", it is not because the power of the working class and democratic organisations prevent a coup d'état from the Right.
-Left wing parties and unions have never prevented any such thing, except when the coup d'état was premature, e.g. the Kapp putsch in 1920.
+Left wing parties and unions have never prevented any such thing, except when the coup d'etat was premature, e.g. the Kapp putsch in 1920.
 There is no White terror in Portugal because it is unnecessary, the Socialist Party up to the present time unifying the whole of society behind it.

 Whether it admits it or not, antifascism has become the necessary form of both working class and capitalist reformism.
 Antifascism unites the two by claiming to represent the true ideal of the bourgeois revolution betrayed by Capital.
 Democracy is conceived as an element of socialism, an element already present in our society.
 Socialism is envisaged as total democracy.
 The struggle for socialism would consist of winning more and more democratic rights within the framework of capitalism.
 With the help of the fascist scapegoat, democratic gradualism is revitalised.
 Fascism and antifascism have the same origin and the same program, but the former claimed to go beyond Capital and classes, while the latter tries to attain the "true" bourgeois democracy which is endlessly perfectible through the addition of stronger and stronger doses of democracy.
 In reality, bourgeois democracy is a stage in the taking of power by Capital, and its extension into the 20th century has resulted in the increasing isolation of individuals.
-Born as the illusory solution to the problem of the separation of human activity and society, democracy will never be conquered, though only for a short time), while leaving to the official State only the semblance of power.
-This was truly an error, for which they paid dearly.
+Born as the illusory solution to the problem of the separation of human activity and society, democracy will never be able to resolve the problem of the most separated society in the whole of history.
+Antifascism will always end in increasing totalitarianism.
+Its fight for a "democratic" State will end in strengthening the State.